 According to Art.
 12 of the AEOI Act, persons and account-holding entities subject to reporting may assert their right under the data protection legislation and the special provisions of the AEOI Act with regard to exchangeable information processed by a reporting Liechtenstein financial institution or the Tax Administration.

-Right to correction or deletion of incorrect data to be exchanged

-Reportable persons and account-holding entities are also entitled to have inaccurate information corrected in accordance with the DSG.
-The right to have inaccurate exchanged information corrected or deleted must be asserted in writing to the reporting Liechtenstein financial institution or the tax administration.
+Right to correction or deletion of incorrect data to be exchanged inaccurate exchanged information corrected or deleted must be asserted in writing to the reporting Liechtenstein financial institution or the tax administration.
 This right is not limited in time.